Programs & Services | Overview

 - The General Renal Program at Boston Children’s Hospital provides consultation and treatment to children with primary renal conditions as well as fluid, electrolyte, or metabolic abnormalities.
 We collaborate with specialists in other fields to manage and prevent any complications that may arise, such as high blood pressure, nerve damage, and anemia.

 - The Optimal Wellness for Life (OWL) Program at Boston Children’s is a multidisciplinary clinic that combines the expertise of specialists in endocrinology, nutrition, behavioral medicine, social work, and physical therapy to treat overweight children and adolescents to help them develop a healthier lifestyle.

 - The Division of Endocrinology at Boston Children’s provides comprehensive diagnosis, treatment, and management for children with disorders of the hypothalamus, pituitary, thyroid, parathyroid, adrenal glands, gonads, and endocrine pancreas.

-- The Infant Follow-Up Program (IFUP) is based at Boston Children’s and is supported by the Boston Children’s Division of Newborn Medicine and the newborn intensive care units (NICUs) at Beth Israel Deaconess Medical Center, Brigham and Women’s Hospital, and Boston Children’s Hospital.
-The IFUP provides ongoing care and support for very premature infants and consultation to families and pediatricians regarding developmental and medical issues that are specific to premature infants.
+- The NICU Growth and Developmental Support Program (NICU GraDS) is based at Boston Children’s and is supported by the Boston Children’s Division of Newborn Medicine and the newborn intensive care units (NICUs) at Beth Israel Deaconess Medical Center, Brigham and Women’s Hospital, and Boston Children’s Hospital.
+NICU GraDS provides ongoing care and support for very premature infants and consultation to families and pediatricians regarding developmental and medical issues that are specific to premature infants.